sergiugotacloud/ephemeral-preview-environments-aws/README.md

 5. AWS infrastructure is created
 6. Preview URL becomes available

+Result:
+A fully isolated environment is created for that specific Pull Request.

+---

 ### When PR is Closed

 1. GitHub Actions triggers again
 2. Terraform runs `destroy`
 3. All AWS resources are deleted

+Result:
+The environment is completely removed, leaving no unused infrastructure.

 ---

 ## 7. Real World Use Case

-This architecture is commonly used in teams working on web applications.
+This architecture is commonly used in teams working on web applications and microservices.

-Example:
+Example workflow:

-A developer submits a feature (e.g. new checkout flow).
+1. A developer creates a feature branch (e.g. new checkout flow)
+2. A Pull Request is opened
-A temporary environment is created automatically.
+3. A temporary environment is created automatically
-QA or stakeholders access the Preview URL and test the feature safely.
+4. QA or stakeholders access the Preview URL and test the feature
-Once approved and merged, the environment is destroyed.
+5. Once approved, the PR is merged

-This prevents conflicts and ensures production stability.
+6. The environment is destroyed automatically

+This prevents:

+- Environment conflicts between developers
+- Breaking shared staging environments
+- Deploying untested changes to production

 ---